alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 - [x] Document any deviations from standard update process
 - [x] Update component README files if they exist
 - [x] Document validation coverage and procedures
+- [x] Create plan for remaining components (`remaining_components_update_plan.md`)

+## Summary

-This checklist ensures comprehensive updating of all TSX components to integrate with the new service layer, providing a clean, consistent frontend architecture without legacy dependencies.
+This checklist tracks the comprehensive updating of all TSX components to integrate with the new service layer, providing a clean, consistent frontend architecture without legacy dependencies.

+### Completed Components
+- ✅ **UserProfile Components** - All components updated and validated
+- ✅ **JobSearch Components** - All components updated and validated
+- ✅ **SkillBank Components** - All components updated and validated

+### In Progress Components
+- 🔄 **Resume Builder Components** - ResumeService integration complete, UserProfileService integration needed for ResumeBuilder.tsx
+- 🔄 **Timeline Components** - TimelineService integration needed for ApplicationTimeline.tsx
+- 🔄 **Shared/UI Components** - No legacy API usage found, but validation pending

+### Next Steps
+1. Update `ResumeBuilder.tsx` to use `UserProfileService` instead of `userProfileApi`
+2. Update `ApplicationTimeline.tsx` to use `TimelineService` instead of `timelineApi`
+3. Complete validation of all updated components with subprocess servers and Playwright
+4. Verify no remaining legacy API imports exist in the codebase

+See `remaining_components_update_plan.md` for detailed implementation guidance for the remaining components.